smeerpate/PRUPixels/README.md

 There is a `__delay_cycles()' to allow for the mandatory gap between the pulse trains.
 A value of 500000 roughly corresponds to 2.5ms.

 ### 3.2.
 Player code
-Writes pixel data provided by FFMPEG to the PRU shared memory.
+`player.c` writes pixel data provided by FFMPEG to the PRU shared memory using mmap.
 ![SharedMemory](https://github.com/smeerpate/PRUPixels/blob/MBI5124Pixels/DocImages/SharedMemory.png)

 ## 4. Making it work